-Discover how to transform human spaces into healthy, vibrant ecosystems through this 16-week immersive training program at the Horn Farm Center.
+Discover how to design and nurture healthy and biodiverse ecosystems in human spaces through this this 16-week immersive training program at the Horn Farm Center.

-Entering its second year at the Horn Farm, the Ecological Gardener Training Program is facilitated by our educational partner, Elyse Jurgen of Waxwing EcoWorks.
+Entering its third year at the Horn Farm, the Ecological Gardener Training Program is facilitated by our educational partner, Elyse Jurgen of Waxwing EcoWorks.

 View the packet below for full program details